1877 - 1940: 'Buy or sell at the psychological extreme (the danger point), where the risk is lowest.'

 1899 - 1974: 'Limit your position to one or two stocks only.
 Minimize your time in the market.
 Do not diversify.'

-The trading method that is implemented by Three Ten Trading is patterned after the three masters listed above.
+The trading method that is implemented by my firm is patterned after the three masters above.

 The following is a brief summary (along with source data) on their trading techniques, research or money management styles.
 Each of these masters brought their own unique approach to the markets.
 In their simplest form, those techniques are summarized below: